Daniel Kinahan: Overview

 In a 2009 diplomatic cable sent from a U.S. embassy in South America to The Pentagon, Kinahan was described as a "suspected international drug-trafficking figure".
+He is banned from entering the US, having been placed on a list of "narco terrorists", compiled by the FBI and Drug Enforcement Administration.
+There are 27 other associates of the Kinahan Cartel who are also banned from entering the US, including his father, Christy Kinahan, and brother Christopher Jr. Kinahan is reported to be a target for the UK's National Crime Agency.

 Kinahan was arrested in Spain in 2010 during a joint operation between Spanish, Irish, and British authorities, in which the British Serious Organised Crime Agency (the predecessor to the National Crime Agency) deployed more than 200 officers in the arrest phase of the multinational drug trafficking inquiry.